DrunkShulker/Bartender/README.md

 ## Support
 - Before reporting anything, see if your problem is already answered [here](https://github.com/DrunkShulker/Bartender/wiki/Known-issues-and-solutions).
-- Get help on the [Bartender Support](https://discord.gg/z6eQR5z) Discord server.
+- Get help on the [support](https://discord.gg/z6eQR5z) Discord server.
 - Report bugs/crashes/problems in [issues](https://github.com/DrunkShulker/Bartender/issues).
 Please describe the problem in detail and include the steps to reproduce.
 - Compatibility issues with utility mods other than Impact and Kami BLUE are most likely ignored!